Bipartite and neighborhood graphs and the spectrum of the normalized graph Laplacian: The Cheeger constant and its dual and eigenvalue estimates

 In order to prove the lower bound for $\mu_0$ we will use a technique developed in \cite{Desai94}.
-The idea is the following: Construct a graph $\Gamma^\prime$ out of $\Gamma$ s.t. the quantity $h^\prime(g)$ in Lemma \ref{55} for the new graph $\Gamma^\prime$ can be controlled by the quantity $1-\overline{h}$ of the original graph.
+The idea is the following: Construct a graph $\Gamma^\prime$ out of $\Gamma$ s.t. the quantity $h^\prime(g)$ defined in Lemma \ref{55} for the new graph $\Gamma^\prime$ controls $\mu_0$ from below.
+In a second step, we show that $h^\prime(g)$ in turn can be controlled by the quantity $1-\overline{h}$ of the original graph.
+This then yields the desired estimate.